 Phi Theta Kappa members engage in a wide variety of activities and projects to benefit our world, country, local community and Tyler.
 Past projects sponsored by Phi Theta Kappa members include blood drives; book drives for Africa; canned food and Thanksgiving meal drives to benefit the families of Tyler students; care packages for U.S troops stationed overseas; local river clean-ups; Relay for Life; Angel Tree; and many more.
 If you have a passion for helping others, PTK can help you put your ideas into action!

 Members also have the option of attending regional and national Phi Theta Kappa conventions to learn what other chapters are doing, showcase their work and compete for awards, and network with fellow Phi Theta Kappa members.

-- Students who have completed more than 45 semester credits must be enrolled full-time or part-time and have a minimum cumulative grade point average of 3.5.
-(Transfer students may use a maximum of 12 transfer credits to establish total semester credit eligibility for membership.)
+- Students who have completed more than 45 credits must be enrolled full-time or part-time and have a minimum cumulative grade point average of 3.5.
+(Transfer students may use a maximum of 12 transfer credits to establish total credit eligibility for membership.)

 - All students seeking membership must adhere to the institution’s student conduct code and exhibit a commitment to honor and civility.

 New member requirements for the Tau Rho and Beta Omicron Omicron chapters are identical.

 Each fall and spring semester, students who meet the minimum requirements for membership will be extended invitations to join Phi Theta Kappa by mail in September and February.
 You will be asked to attend an information session at which the chapter advisers and officers will give a short presentation on the advantages of joining Phi Theta Kappa.

 If you believe that you have met the requirements for membership and have not received an invitation to join, please contact one of the chapter advisers: